• 1 pair 10-inch high Tingley (or similar) rubber overboots

 • Duffle bag to carry your gear when snowshoeing.
 This is to hold all your personal gear when traveling.
 It is important that the bag have no rigid frame, such as an external or internal frame backpacks, so that it will ride well on the toboggan.

 Another consideration is the width of the bag when filled.
 If it is wider than the toboggan, it will act like a big anchor being dragged through the snow.
 An economical choice is a canvas parachute cargo bag.
 These are narrow enough for the toboggans.
+The toboggans are 16 inches wide, so plan for something a bit more narrow.
 You may need to get 2 to hold all your gear.
 They can be lined with a trash bag, and also treated (way before the trip) and turned into waxed canvas or oilskin.

 • Axe with Sturdy Leather Sheath (no hatchets) – handle should not be shorter than 25″.
 Contact Pole And Paddle Canoe for old, high-quality axes.

 • 2 Files (mill bastard, flat), 6 inches long.
 Something like this.
 We use these to keep axes sharp.
 If you get a second one, you can make a crooked knife out of it.

 • Folding Bucksaw.
 Added for 2023.
 For why and the recommended saws, see this blog post.